Product Stewardship Matrix

 This matrix does not include state laws that apply to retailers but not to manufacturers.
 For example, many states have laws with retailer responsibilities for lead-acid batteries that do not indicate any manufacturer responsibilities.

-For information on retailer responsibilities related to electronic products, see the CRC E-Waste Matrix.
+For information on retailer responsibilities related to electronic products, see the RCC E-Waste Matrix.

 Date Matrix Updated April 2017